|

 -

-If they haven't finished setting up their account, any displayed button will take them to the create a password page, which they will need to do before viewing and actioning any requests.
+If a practitioner hasn't finished setting up their account, any button in the email will take them to the create a password page — they'll need to do this before viewing or actioning any requests.

 Create a Password page.
 The HotDoc Web Sidebar.